 The Gullfoss waterfall (“golden falls”) is a classic example of lack of marketing on Icelands behalf.
 How many of you have heard of the Gullfoss Waterfall?
 This should be marketed along with the great waterfalls of the world, yet it rarely gets a mention.
 It has a mercifully Anglo friendly name so it would be a breeze to promote as well.
 It is a sight to behold.

 National Park Þingvellir

 Iceland is home to the worlds oldest parliament, which first sat in 930.
 This was located within the Þingvellir national park.
 The Alþingi (assembly) met here and the Rock of Law was the platform where speeches were held.
-The location was picked as it was the most accessable location for representatives from most of the island, and the rock sits on an accoustically friendly location.
+The location was picked as it was the most accessible location for representatives from most of the island, and the rock sits on an acoustic-friendly location.
 What they didn’t know though was that they were straddling two continents.

 [Rock of Law]

 While Iceland is politically located in Europe, physically the island sits on the Eurasian and North American Plate on the the Mid-Atlantic Ridge.
 The park features the rift valley which is a sort of no mans land in terms of continents.
 This is where the two continents are separating at 2.5 centimetres per year.
 Home sick Americans can touch this wall (pictured), which is the edge of the North American continent.